Register for remote proctoring

 How remote proctoring works

-Remote proctoring involves sitting the test under live supervision using candidates’ own computer in a suitable location with internet connectivity.
-You should watch this short video to have an understanding of how remote proctoring works.
+Remote proctoring involves the candidate sitting the test under live supervision using their own computer in a suitable location with internet connectivity.
+You should watch Steps for Test-Takers to Get Started with ProctorU and Test-Taker Walkthrough to have an understanding of how remote proctoring works.

 Remote proctoring for the test is provided by ProctorU (external site).
 Please note that ProctorU is based in the United States and by selecting to sit the test by remote proctoring you will be required to provide Personal Information to an overseas entity.
 Please refer to the privacy statement for further information about how your Personal Information will be collected, stored and used by ProctorU.

 Before you register to sit the test by remote proctoring, you will need to ensure that you have the required equipment that meets the ProctorU (the online proctor) minimum technical specifications (external site) required to conduct the test session.
 This includes a functioning web camera and microphone to connect with the remote proctor and a stable internet connection.
-You also need to connect to a live technician at your intended test venue to ensure that your equipment and venue can support you in sitting the test.
+You need to test your computer at your intended test venue to ensure that your equipment and venue can support you in sitting the test.

 Whilst you can sit at any suitable location, you are advised not to sit the test at public locations such as schools, universities and libraries as the network firewall at these places will likely block your connection to ProctorU, which will prevent you from sitting the test.

 Your test session will be delivered via a live connection to the online proctor.
 Remote proctoring also requires an online test application to be run on the computer that you intend to sit the test with.
 It is important that you download and install the application prior to proceeding with your test registration, as you will not be able to sit the test without having the application ready to use on your test day.
-You can download the application using one of the links below:
+Please use the links below to download the online test application:

 If you are unable to install the application on your computer or if your equipment or venue does not meet the requirements for the test, you will not be able to sit the test via remote proctoring.

-Candidates are required to create a ProctorU account immediately after completing their test registrations with ACER.
+Candidates are required to create a ProctorU account immediately after completing their test registration with ACER.
 Candidates must use the same email for both their ACER and ProctorU account.
-ACER will email each registered candidate for remote proctoring to advise and agree on a suitable start time for their test session.
-ACER will then book the test session with ProctorU on behalf of the candidate.
+Either the LAT Office will liaise with the candidate to organise a suitable test session with ProctorU or the candidate can schedule their own session.
 The scheduled test start time will be strictly prescribed as follows:

-- For eligible candidates residing in Australia – a local time equivalent to 10am AEST on Thursday 3 October 2019.
+- For candidates residing in Australia, a local time equivalent to a time between 9 am and 5 pm AEST on Thursday 30 September 2021.

-Please download and refer to the Remote Proctoring Guide for Candidates – LAT 2019 for information on how to register and sit your test via remote proctoring.
-You should watch the following video as well.
+Please download and refer to the Remote Proctoring Guide for Candidates – LAT 2021 for information on how to register, schedule, and sit your test via remote proctoring.